 Sponsored billing agencies are billed the full amount of the student account, which will show the account as paid in full.
 If the sponsored billing agency determines that they will not cover the total charges, WTAMU must back off the amount of the payment not paid by the sponsored billing agency.
 We strongly encourage sponsored billing students to check their account regularly and often throughout the semester for changes to their account.
 Texas Guaranteed Tuition and Texas Tomorrow students must keep track of their account balance as we often have students run out of benefits before they have completed their degree with WTAMU.

 Questions Regarding Online Course Work

 Are there additional fees added to online courses?

 No. Online courses are billed at the same rate as on-campus courses.

-Do I have to pay all of the fees if I am an online only student?
+I'm an online student.
+Do I have to pay all of the fees even if I am not going to be on campus?

 Questions Regarding Dropping a Course and Withdrawing